All Article

 2. Coordination of Multiple Projects

-For instance, in a software rollout, they synchronize development, testing, and training to avoid delays.
-Project management is limited to a single project’s scope, with no responsibility for cross-project coordination.
+Program managers oversee a portfolio of related projects, managing interdependencies, shared resources, and conflicts.
+For instance, in a software rollout, program managers synchronize development, testing, and training to avoid delays.
+Project management, on the other hand, is focused solely on a single project’s scope.

 3. Managing Shared Resources